 This post may include affiliate links, please read our disclaimer.

-Spending enough time in Marrakech to really get to know the place is highly recommended.
-We were there for 12 days with an 11-year-old and 9-year-old daughters.
+Spending enough time in Marrakech to really get to know the city is highly recommended.
+I went solo as a parent for 12 days with our 12-year-old and 9-year-old daughters.
 It was a fun ‘girls trip’ and may seem a long time to be in a city with kids, but it included a 3 day High Atlas and the Sahara Desert Tour and we could easily have stayed longer, just soaking up the atmosphere.

 Djemma el-Fina is a magic place full of everything weird and wonderful that Marrakech can throw at visitors.
 Monkey men, as the girls called them, were quick to put a little Barbary Macaque on the shoulders of passers-by and then make a request for money in return for the experience and photos.
 Fair enough, this is their way of making an income, though the process of these native animals from the Atlas Mountains being captive on chains and used in this way is unsettling.
 The same goes for similar scenarios the world over.

 Henna tattoo ladies are everywhere, some using a mixture of henna and a chemical that can irritate the skin and not stay on for long.
 We were approached by a lady on our first morning there who said ‘because I like you’ to my youngest daughter… and quickly began a tattoo on her hand, proceeding then to my other daughter.
 She was quite miffed at the measly offering of coins that I had available and became quite irate – the outcome was that we walked away from the lady who was demanding about 10 Euros each!
 The ‘henna’ was not pure, resulted in a little itching and faded within a day or so!

 A very popular place to have a henna tattoo applied is at the Henna Cafe.
 Bookings need to be sure of getting in.
 It is a three-minute walk from Djemma El Fna.
 This is a special little business, quality henna tattoos, two cafes, and an art gallery.